BPrimalPea990/Cyber-BP-Studio/README.md

 # Terms Of Service
 Do not use this bot for illegal acts.

-# Usage
-Ping this bot to call it.

 # List of commands
 This is the [list of commands](/Commands.md).